prabinov42/WhyNotR/why_not_r.md

-R is an open source statistical programming language, and together with RStudio (a free development environment) and a huge number of freely available libraries on CRAN (the comprehensive R archive network) and elsewhere make up the R ecosystem.
+R is an open source statistical programming language, and together with RStudio (a free development environment) and a huge number of freely available libraries on CRAN (the comprehensive R archive network) and elsewhere, makes up the R ecosystem.

 As a statistical language, you’d be surprised if it did not handle statistics well - of course it does.
 But it also handles all sorts of other quantitative and algorithmic tasks equally well.

-One thing you and you students will have to get used to is that it is command driven - you write code.
+One thing you and your students will have to get used to is that it is command driven - you write code.
 You do not progress by choosing menu items.
 This creates a bit of a learning curve , but has huge benefits, as you will see below, or even better, see this